 Start with this phrase “My company (insert name) is developing (insert a concrete item – website, mobile app, software etc) to solve (name the problem) with (insert your secret sauce)”.

-When you’re the winner, Shut the Fuck Up!
+When you’re the winner, Shut Up!
 When you’re pitch has landed stop talking.

 Congratulations, you’ve just earned your second pitcher for self waterboarding.
 Have fun!